 For females, studies show that resistance training also helps testosterone production.
 While some studies show that HIIT can actually reduce testosterone levels.
 This isn’t always a bad thing — high testosterone in females can cause issues like acne and irregular periods.

-Other ways to increase testosterone levels
+How to increase your testosterone levels

 Exercise is just one of the many natural ways to increase your testosterone levels.
 If your levels are very low, exercise alone probably won’t increase your levels enough.
 So other possible ways include to increase testosterone include: